Libera-Chat/libera-chat.github.io/content/_guides/cloaks.md

 ## Project or community cloaks

-If you are involved with a well-known project or community, you may request a cloak indicating your affiliation.
-For help with this, ask someone associated with your project or community who can coordinate with Libera.Chat to administer cloaks.
+If you are involved with a registered [project](https://libera.chat/chanreg#project-registration) or [community](https://libera.chat/chanreg#community-registration), you may request a cloak indicating your affiliation.
+For help with this, ask a group contact for your project or community who can request cloaks.

 ## Re-identifying with NickServ